FireFit Individual

 The Events

-Competitors will be donned with Dräger SCBA and ushered onto the course.
+Competitors don the Dräger SCBA and are ushered onto the course.
 Competitors may have their hands on the Hi-Rise Pack.
-The start commands are "Ready, Go".
+The start command is "Go".
 Competitors must wait for the 'Go' command; an early start may result in a restart or a 2-second false start penalty.
 Each event must be performed in the order specified below.

 Task 1: Stair Climb